Pmarti53/deep-thoughts/README.md

 ## Technologies Used
-  -MongoDb with Mongoose ODM
+  * MongoDb with Mongoose ODM
-  -React
+  * React
-  -GraphQL with Apollo Client
+  * GraphQL with Apollo Client

 ## Github
 Pmarti53